wrycu/blog/_posts/2024-12-19-tailscale-risks.md

 **Figure 8: Anyone who noticed that this means you can get compromised by a coordination server compromise**

 This is a wonderful example of the worst case failure.
 Just my luck!
-And almost as if Tailscale foresaw such concerns (and totally-not-exploited exploits), this vector can be partially closed by enabling [Device Approval](https://tailscale.com/kb/1099/device-approval#enable-device-approval-for-your-network), which requires that devices added to your Tailnet be approved (automatically or manually) before they can communicate with other nodes on it.
+And, almost as if Tailscale foresaw such concerns (and totally-not-exploited exploits), this vector can be partially closed by enabling [Device Approval](https://tailscale.com/kb/1099/device-approval#enable-device-approval-for-your-network), which requires that devices added to your Tailnet be approved (automatically or manually) before they can communicate with other nodes on it.
 Note that although enabling this would have mitigated the aforementioned failure, it does not fully mitigate the _risk_: Device Approval is configured (and approval is handled) via the same coordination server we're concerned about.

 Additionally, it's possible that the coordination server could publish new keys regardless of the setting (though I'm not sure if current clients would accept this, not having inspected the code).
 Regardless, Device Approval covers the most likely vector for unintended devices being added to your Tailnet.